 Tire Rotation: It’s Preventive Care for Your Tires

-Why should you care about tire rotation?
-It’s one of the easiest ways to extend the life of your tires and get the most miles out of them.
-Unlike daily flossing, it’s a chore you only need to complete a few times a year.
+Why should you get your tires rotated?
+Because it’s one of the easiest ways to extend the life of your tires and get the most miles out of them.
+And you only need to do it a couple of times a year.

-Rotating tires means moving them to different positions on your vehicle to promote even tread wear on all four tires.
+Rotating the tires on your vehicle means moving them to different positions on your car or truck.
+This helps promote even tread wear on all four tires.

 No matter how you drive, front and rear tires can wear at different rates.
-Tires that are mounted on the power axle (the front two wheels on a front-wheel drive, for instance) wear more quickly than the “free rolling” tires on the other axle.
-(Axles being the heavy-duty bars that connect two wheels.)
+Tires that are mounted on the drive axle (the front two wheels on a front-wheel drive or back two on a rear-wheel drive) wear more quickly than the “free rolling” tires on the other axle.

 How Often Should You Get a Tire Rotation?

-It’s key to catch irregular wear early.
-Going too long between rotations may result in a wear pattern that can’t be remedied, no matter where the tire is moved on the vehicle.
-In that case, your tires could wear out prematurely.
+Regular tire rotations can help spot uneven tire wear early.
+Going too long between rotations may result in a wear pattern that can’t be fixed, no matter where the tire is moved on the vehicle.
+These wear patterns could result in the need for new tires sooner than expected.

-- Watch your odometer and get your vehicle in every 5,000 miles.
+- Watch your odometer and get your vehicle in for a rotation every 5,000 miles.

-- Put a reminder on your calendar for service at least twice a year.
+- Put a rotation reminder on your calendar.

 Tire Rotation Patterns

-The standard tire rotation is front-to-rear, but there are multiple patterns that could work for your vehicle to promote longest tire life.
+The standard tire rotation is front-to-rear, but there are multiple patterns that could also help promote long tire life.

 - Rear tires move to front on same side of vehicle